Consent Preferences

-"Byzantine Rituals" Won't Help Against Elon Musk
+"Byzantine Rituals" Won't Stop Elon Musk

 Tesla embodies Elon Musk's vision of achieving the impossible against all odds.
 His ventures, from Tesla to SpaceX to his acquisition of Twitter, were initially ridiculed and criticized, but each ultimately triumphed.